CruxConnect/crux-docs/_files/retrieve_export.md

 ---
 Retrieve a previously requested Export via the export_uuid.
 By calling this API Endpoint with the export_uuid in the URL, you can retrieve a previously requested Export.

+Note: this endpoint does not include 'timp' in the path

 ### URL Parameters

 export_uuid